tobihagemann/tobihagemann.github.io/_posts/2016-07-25-the-math-behind-evolution-xpert.md

 RETURN possibleEvolutions, requiredTransfers, remainingPokemon, remainingCandies
 ```

 That's it! :tada: I've run some unit tests and ran the old algorithm against the new one (0-10000 `availablePokemon` and 0-10000 `availableCandies`).
 As far as I can tell, the output is identical.
-If you'd like to use this calculation in your own calculator, please attribute my name and link to this blog post.
-Thank you!
+If you find any errors or even better if you find any possible optimizations, please tell me!

 [evoxpert-ios]: https://itunes.apple.com/app/id1135176839 "Evolution XPert for iOS"
 [manu]: http://manuel-kehl.de/ "Manuel Kehl"